hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/22_THE_MAN.md

 +++

-The pages of thy book I read.
+> The pages of thy book I read.
 And as I closed each one,
 My heart responding, ever said,
-" Servant of God I Well done I"
+" Servant of God!
+Well done!"
+>

-Longfellow.
+> Longfellow.

 T IKE his literary career, Mr. Tilak's private life was almost absorbed into his political existence and it